 This option may help to circumvent the disputes which may occur between two owners.
-The Just same as divorcing spouses can resort to divorce mediation to reach an agreement concerning, for instance, to child custody, they can resort to the special transition committee in matters of business.
+Just as divorcing spouses can resort to divorce mediation or by hiring a joint custody attorney to reach an agreement concerning child custody, for instance, they can resort to the special transition committee in business matters.
 Typically, such a committee includes two trustees proposed by each spouse and one business coach.
 Besides, the coach helps to determine the updated roles of divorced parties in a particular partnership, maybe to build a new business strategy, and in general, to clarify whether this couple is capable of continuing to run the joint business.

 2. Analyze the ground for divorce